Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Discretization of tempered monoids to obtain numerical semigroups

 Notice that $33,40\in[19Q]$, but $33+40=73\not\in[19Q]$, while $28\in\lfloor 19Q\rfloor$, but $28+28=56\not\in\lfloor 19Q\rfloor$.
 Hence, neither $[19Q]$ nor $\lfloor 19Q\rfloor$ are numerical semigroups. \end{example}

-A normalized ${\mathbb R}$-mold $M$ is said to be {\em discretizable} by a multiplicity $m$ under rounding, under flooring, under ceiling or, more generally, under rounding by $\alpha$, if $[mM]$, $\lfloor mM\rfloor$, $\lceil mM\rceil$, or $\lfloor mM\rfloor_\alpha$, respectively, is a numerical semigroup.
-Notice that in all cases, $m$ is the multiplicity of the semigroup.
-It is easy to check that every normalized mold is discretizable at least by $m=1$.
+We say that a normalized tempered monoid $M$ is {\em discretizable by a multiplicity $m$ under rounding}, {\em under flooring}, {\em under ceiling} or, more generally, {\em under rounding by $\alpha$}, if $[mM]$, $\lfloor mM\rfloor$, $\lceil mM\rceil$, or $\lfloor mM\rfloor_\alpha$, respectively, is a numerical semigroup.
+Notice that if the resulting integer set is a numerical semigroup, then $m$ is the multiplicity of the resulting numerical semigroup, in each case.
+It is easy to check that every normalized tempered monoid is discretizable at least by $m=1$.
+When $m=1$ the semigroup obtained is the semigroup of the naturals with the zero.